virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 Encrypts Files by converting them into sounds that uses different Frequencies for each generated pair of an encoder and decoder.

 # **Things to Know**
+**This is in being Active Worked on so dont expect it to be Perfectly Smooth.**

 I found a bug with the software generator that makes you have to cd to the path of the generator, how you can run it will be in the commands below: